Search

 Best Sim Card in Austria for Tourists

-The best sim card in Austria is the B.free prepaid sim card offered by Austria.
-For just 10 EUR you can get 6GB of data that is valid for 4 weeks within Austria.
+The best sim card in Austria is the B.free prepaid sim card offered by A1.
+For just 10 EUR you can get 50GB of data that is valid for 4 weeks within Austria.

 All three mobile network operators have good coverage in Austria, however A1 officially has the best network performance and coverage in Austria.